smessmer/binary-layout/README.md

 - Convenient and simple macro DSL to define layouts.
 - Define a fixed endianness in the layout, ensuring cross platform compatibility.
 - Fully written in safe Rust, no [std::mem::transmute](https://doc.rust-lang.org/std/mem/fn.transmute.html) or similar shenanigans.
-- Const generics make sure that all offset calculations happen at compile time and will not have a runtime overhead.
+- Const generics ensure that all offset calculations happen at compile time.
+  This, together with inlining annotations, makes this library zero-overhead.
+  Using it is just as performant as writing manual slice accesses into your code.
 - Comprehensive test coverage.

 ### Why not `#[repr(packed)]`?